Arotte/graphclass/README.md

 * DFS, BFS

  Disclaimer:
- *This program was a beginner university project, and was created a year ago.*
+ *This program was a beginner university project, and was created a year ago.
+Only uploaded for process check purposes.*